electrikmilk/cherrilang.org/language/standard/builtin.md

 base64File(text filePath)
 ```

 This built-in action will load the file at `filePath` and encode it to base 64 at compile time.
-This will result in a **Text** action containing the base 64 encoded contents of the file which Shortcuts can decode for showing an image, playing audio , etc.
+This will result in a **Text** action containing the base 64 encoded contents of the file which Shortcuts can decode for showing an image, playing audio, etc.

 For example, you could enter a file path for an audio file and use **Play Audio** to play the audio when the Shortcut runs.